deanstein/CinderellaCityProject/README.md

 		- Responsible finding destinations and paths on a Navigation Mesh for 3D animated people
 	- FollowPlayer.cs
 		- Responsible for making an object's position match the current player's position at all times
+	- HoistSceneObjects.cs
+		- Responsible for "hoisting" scene containers and other objects, so they aren't occupying the same space which could cause Occlusion Culling to fail
 	- LoadAllScenesAsync.cs
 		- Used only on the Loading Screen, and responsible for loading all game Scenes into memory, before proceeding with showing the Main Menu
 		- Allows for seamless switching between eras